divyabharathynadar/Bharat_Intern-M.L/README.md

 ## Task 1 - Movie Recommendations

-### To build a movie recommendation system using collaborative filtering and machinelearning techniques in Python.
+### To build a movie recommendation system using collaborative filtering and machine learning techniques in Python.

 To see the implementation check this link - https://github.com/divyabharathynadar/Bharat_Intern-M.L/blob/main/Movie%20recommendations/app.py